iconcharts

 CPU Mark Rating

-As of 22nd of August 2024 - Higher results represent better performance
+As of 17th of April 2025 - Higher results represent better performance

 Intel Celeron N4000C @ 1.10GHz